OKUMUS / TAFSUS Fellowships

 - Photography Exhibits on Turkey at school lobbies and websites

-- Turkish Culture Day at the UPenn Museum planned for May 3, 2008
+- Turkish Culture Day at the UPenn Museum

 The direct benefit to the Turkish American community is that for generations to come, accurate images and facts about Turkey and its people will be taught by teachers to American children based on first hand knowledge of Turkey.
 Helping to initiate and support educational programs on Turkey is one of the ways that TAFSUS is able to fulfill its mission to promote friendship and understanding between Turkish and American communities, while ensuring that Turkish Americans, and particularly their children, feel proud of their Turkish heritage.